-The minimal amount of program supervision involving formal evaluation of each candidate must be 4 times per quarter or 6 times per semester.
+The minimum amount of program supervision involving formal evaluation of each candidate must be four times per quarter or six times per semester.

-This requirement of program supervision involving formal evaluation 4 times per quarter or 6 times per semester is still in place.
-While "supervision" may look different in each of these environments, the purpose remains the same for each.
-As stated in Spring 2020 CTC guidance, the purposes of support and supervision include ensuring that TK-12 students are receiving pedagogically sound instruction, that the candidate is receiving feedback on this instruction from experienced educators, and that the program is collecting data on how their candidates are performing for program improvement purposes.
-Supervision should occur within all of the environments candidates experience during clinical practice (i.e., synchronous, asynchronous, in-person).
+This requirement of program supervision involving formal evaluation four times per quarter or six times per semester is still in place.
+While "supervision" may look different in synchronous, asynchronous, in-person, and/or online/distance learning environments, the purpose remains the same for each.
+The purposes of support and supervision include ensuring that TK-12 students are receiving pedagogically sound instruction, that the candidate is receiving feedback on this instruction from experienced educators, and that the program is collecting data on how their candidates are performing for program improvement purposes.
+Supervision should occur within all of the environments candidates experience during clinical practice.

-The minimum amount of district-employed supervisors' support and guidance must be 5 hours per week.
+The minimum amount of district-employed supervisors' support and guidance must be five hours per week.

-In order to ensure that candidates are guided sufficiently, and to allow local decision making and flexibility in how that guidance is provided to candidates, the minimum supervision per candidate remains 5 hours per week.
-Supervision may be provided by either district employed supervisors or program supervisors as long as the needs of the candidate are being met.
+In order to ensure that candidates are guided sufficiently and to allow local decision making and flexibility in how that guidance is provided to candidates, the minimum supervision per candidate remains five hours per week.
+Supervision may be provided by either district-employed supervisors or program supervisors, as long as the needs of the candidate are being met.

-Clinical supervision may include an in-person site visit, video capture or synchronous video observation, but it must be archived either by annotated video or scripted observations and evaluated based on the TPEs, that produce data that can be aggregated and disaggregated.
-Programs may choose to use different evaluation protocols than were used during in-person clinical practice, but evaluations must still be based on the TPEs and the data gathered needs to be used in both program improvement and to guide/assess each candidate.
+Clinical supervision may include an in-person site visit, video capture, or synchronous video observation, but it must be archived either by annotated video or scripted observations and evaluated based on the TPEs that produce data that can be aggregated and disaggregated.
+Programs may choose to use different evaluation protocols than were used during in-person clinical practice, but evaluations must still be based on the TPEs, and the data gathered needs to be used in both program improvement and to guide/assess each candidate.

-- B. Criteria for School Placements - Clinical sites (schools) should be selected that demonstrate commitment to collaborative evidence-based practices and continuous program improvement, have partnerships with appropriate other educational, social, and community entities that support teaching and learning, place students with disabilities in the Least Restrictive Environment (LRE), provide robust programs and support for English learners, reflect to the extent possible socioeconomic and cultural diversity, and permit video capture for candidate reflection and TPA completion. - Clinical sites should also have a fully qualified site administrator.
+B. Criteria for School Placements

+Clinical sites (schools) should be selected that demonstrate commitment to collaborative evidence-based practices and continuous program improvement, have partnerships with appropriate other educational, social, and community entities that support teaching and learning, place students with disabilities in the Least Restrictive Environment (LRE), provide robust programs and support for English learners, reflect to the extent possible socioeconomic and cultural diversity, and permit video capture for candidate reflection and TPA completion. • Clinical sites should also have a fully qualified site administrator.

-The components of the standard can be addressed in virtual teaching and learning contexts.
-Video capture of synchronous instruction is needed for completion of a Commission-approved TPA.
+These components of the standard can be addressed in virtual teaching and learning contexts.
+Video capture of synchronous instruction is needed for completion of a Commission-approved teaching performance assessment.